 While religion seems to be discussed everywhere, from the campaign trail to the sports field to the awards ceremony stage, it is a topic about which you should tread very lightly in the workplace.
 One's faith is a personal thing, and many people are sensitive about it.
 There is no need to be secretive about your religion—by all means, it's perfectly fine to mention things you do to celebrate it—but realize that not everyone worships the same way.

 Do not discuss your religious beliefs in depth and keep any negative opinions about others' beliefs to yourself.
 Your coworkers don't want to hear that you disagree with them about this or that your religion is the right one for everyone.
 Never, no matter what, try to persuade anyone you work with to convert to your faith.

 Politics is probably a more volatile topic than any other.
 It causes tempers to flare and has ended relationships, even between close friends and family.
-Given the amount of time you spend at work, and the need to get along and work side-by-side with your colleagues, having conversations about it is just not worth it.
+Given the amount of time you spend at work, and the need to get along and work side-by-side with your colleagues, having conversations about it is not worth it.

 While you may feel very strongly about your party or the candidate you support, or you may have an intensely unfavorable opinion of the opposition, do not try to win your coworkers over to your side.
-It will be a futile effort that will just cause hard feelings between you and them.
+It will be a futile effort that will merely cause hard feelings between you and them.

 Your Sex Life